jetbrains-academy/refactoring-java-course/RefactoringToDesignPatterns/DesignPatternsAndTheirRelationshipsWithRefactoring/Theory/task.md

 **See Also**: [Examples of design patterns in Java](https://refactoring.guru/design-patterns/java)

 _Refactoring_ can be used to implement design patterns.
-While refactoring existing code to introduce a design pattern, developers often reorganize and modify the codebase to align it with the pattern's principles.
+When refactoring existing code to introduce a design pattern, developers often reorganize and modify the codebase to align it with the pattern's principles.
-As the project evolves, patterns may be identified, applied, and refined through refactoring to achieve design goals.
+As a project evolves, patterns may be identified, applied, and refined through refactoring to achieve design goals.

 **In summary**, design patterns and refactoring work together to enhance software design, quality, and maintainability.
 While design patterns offer structured solutions to common problems, refactoring serves as a means to continuously